jillibus/Vechicle-Identification/README.md

 ### Project Goal

-> Our Project Goal is to create an _Image Recognition Model_, with the simplest form of the model recognizing whether or not a vehicle is present in a photo from our data set.
+> Our Project Goal is to create an _Image Recognition Model_, with the simplest form of the Model recognizing whether or not a vehicle is present in a photo from our data set.

 ### Future Goals
 _After Course Completion_
-> Our next goal we will build on the model so that it can determine whether or not the vehicle in the image is a BMW or another brand of vehicle.
+> Our next goal we will build on the Model so that it can determine whether or not the vehicle in the image is a BMW or another brand of vehicle.

-> Further Goals for this project, with added complexity and continued development, are to determine the make and model of targeted vehicles.
+> Additional Goals for this project, with added complexity and continued development, are to determine the make and model of targeted vehicles.

-> The final iteration will have a multidude of potential real world uses such as amber alert and law enforcement application integration.
+> The final iteration will have a multidude of potential real world uses.
+Law enforcement and amber alert application integration are just two of the myriad of examples.

 ### **Questions the team hopes to answer with the data:**
 1. Can we take a dataset containing thousands of images and create a model using machine learning in order to identify whether or not a vehicle is present in an image?